rodlukas/rodlukas/README.md

 # Ing.
 Lukáš Rod
-I'm a Software Engineer, Full Stack Web Developer, and Photographer.
-I work as a Frontend & GQL Developer for Czech TV's online video platform iVysílání.
+I'm a **Software Engineer, Full Stack Web Developer, and Photographer**.
+I work as a **Frontend & GQL Developer for Czech TV's online video platform iVysílání**.
 I love nature (Ore Mountains ❤), traveling, and urbex.
-I graduated from FIT CTU Prague with a Master's degree (Ing.) in Web and Software Engineering (specialization Software Engineering).
+I graduated from **FIT CTU** Prague with a Master's degree (Ing.) in *Web and Software Engineering (specialization Software Engineering)*.
-During my studies and projects, I had the opportunity to work with an inexhaustible number of technologies and languages.
-I mainly fell in love with React and Python, which I would like to focus on in the future (currently giving preference to Front-end developer jobs with React).
-But I like to learn new things as well.

 I focus on creating responsive custom websites/web applications and easy-to-use information systems.
 The development includes meetings and cooperation with a customer, SW analysis, design, implementation, testing, and maintenance.